 Clarity Funds Management Limited (Clarity) is bound by and adheres to the New Zealand Privacy Act 2020 (the Act) for personal information to which that Act relates and the Privacy Principles of the Act.
 These Principles govern how we collect, use, hold and disclose your personal information.

 We may change this policy from time to time.
 The updated policy will be available on our website and can be provided to you on request.
 It’s up to you to check for any changes.
-By continuing to use the Group websites you are considered to have accepted any updated policy.
+By continuing to use this website you are considered to have accepted any updated policy.

 Why do we collect personal information?

 The personal information you provide to us (whether in an application form or elsewhere) will be collected and held by Clarity for the following purposes:

 - processing and responding to your web enquiry

 - administration, marketing, operation, security and management of the Investments

 - the provision of our financial products and services to you

 Who do we disclose your personal information to?

 Your personal information may be disclosed to, and held and used by the following persons: